epfl-ada/ada-2020-project-milestone-p3-p3_data-nuage/Readme.md

 ## Proposed Timeline and Organization within the team

 The below image shows the timeline and organization of tasks between the team members.

+In summary, all the team members will work on performing the 3 types of analysis during the first week.
+In the second week, Nick and Ravinithesh will work on their replication while Yasaman prepares the draft for the data story.
+In the third week, all the members will work on formatting the code and the data story and create the script for the video.
+In week 4, all the team members will be working on creating the video.

 ![tasks_organization_data_nuage](./images/tasks_organization.png)

 #### Notes